appwrite/rfc/021-presence-service.md

 - The maintenance worker will need to clean all present documents that have expired.
 We should have a specific grace period that will allow us also to show people who just recently went offline.
 So if the presence is valid for 5 minutes, we will delete it after 5+ X minutes.
 X will be decided later.
 - Usage service should count how many people were online at a specific time.

+### Enable / Disable

+As with every Appwrite service, we should provide an option in the console to enable or disable it as it may not be needed for every use case.

 ###  Supporting Libraries
 <!-- Do we need new libraries for this feature?
 Mention which, define the file structure and different interfaces -->